tomeshnet/p2p-internet-workshop/materials/module-1/presentation/part-3/README.md

 # Investigate our technologies

-Select a popular mobile/web application and investigate based on the following criteria:
+Select a popular website or application and investigate based on the following criteria:

 1. Mission & Ownership
 1. Design & Access